almeidx/lurkr-website/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report incorrect or unexpected behavior of the website.
-title: ''
+title: ""
-labels: 'type: bug'
+labels: "type: bug"
 ---

 **Describe the bug**